AshleyLeeB/Can-MC-Evaluate-LLMs/README.md

 * $P<0.05$ ** $P<0.001$, $P$ in bold are larger than significance level $\alpha$. **Sou.** stands for the sources of the datasets, **Met.** represents the four metrics: $X^2$, $P$, accuracy and the accuracy gap.

 From the table above, we know that the rearrangement of options makes LLMs choices differ in significance, resulting in instability of the accuracy evaluation.
 High accuracy can mitigate significant differencesn to some extent.
-Moreover, There is no evident correlation between the ac- curacy gap and the original accuracy.
+Moreover, There is no evident correlation between the accuracy gap and the original accuracy.

 <h2 id="4">Multiple Choice Questions vs Long Form Generation Questions</h2>